Adolis García Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9 to pace the league.
+- The White Sox pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The White Sox's 4.59 team ERA ranks 24th among all MLB pitching staffs.
+- The White Sox have a 4.65 team ERA that ranks 25th among all league pitching staffs.

-- White Sox pitchers combine to surrender 150 total home runs at a clip of 1.4 per game (second-most in the league).
+- White Sox pitchers combine to surrender 153 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- His last time out was on Friday against the Cleveland Guardians, when the righty went 5 2/3 innings, surrendering four earned runs while giving up nine hits.
+- In his most recent appearance on Friday against the Cleveland Guardians, the righty went five scoreless innings while surrendering three hits.

+- The 27-year-old has put together a 3.50 ERA and 7.3 strikeouts per nine innings across nine games this season, while giving up a batting average of .182 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.